KDE/documentation-develop-kde-org/content/docs/configuration/_index.md

 ---
-title: "Add configuration options to your application"
-linkTitle: "KConfig"
+title: "Configuration"
 weight: 3
+group: "features"
 description: >
-  Discover KDE Frameworks and start building your first application
+  Add configuration options in your application and Plasma with KConfig and KConfigXT.
 ---

 In these series of tutorials, you will learn how to add settings to your application using the KConfig Framework.